 Use caution when trying any of these natural methods to begin your labor, particularly herbs and nipple stimulation.
 The uterus can become hyperstimulated, meaning that it'll get too little rest between contractions.
 This can cause the baby to receive less oxygen, resulting in fetal heart rate slowing.

-Before trying any of these techniques, discuss them with your midwife or doctor.
+Before trying any of these labor induction tips, discuss them with your midwife or doctor.

 If you are having contractions but are not yet in labor, walking can help get things going.
 Walking allows your hips to sway side to side, which will help bring the baby into position to be born.
 Also, by standing upright, you're using gravity to move the baby down into the pelvis.
 Another plus: It usually feels good to walk when you are contracting.
 And even if you don't go into full-blown labor, at least you're getting some exercise.